 Home Grow is Alright With Me

 Even with regulated beer and wine, we have the right to produce beer and wine at home in small batches.
-Under the beer and wine model for marijuana regulation, we can grow marijuana on our own property, in small batches.
-Current Minnesota marijuana cultivation laws include nonsense.
+So with the beer and wine model for marijuana, we can legally grow marijuana on our property, in small batches.
+But current Minnesota marijuana cultivation laws include nonsense.

 Minnesota laws contradict each other when it comes to forms of marijuana.

-In the 1970s, the laws favored plant-form marijuana and disfavored “the resinous form,” which we now call “wax.”
-Then they thought “the resinous form” more dangerous than plant-form.
+In the 1970s, the laws favored plant-form marijuana; and disfavored “the resinous form.”
+Then they thought “the resinous form” more suspect than plant-form.

-The distinction remains in Minnesota Statutes definition of a “small amount of marijuana.”
+Minnesota Statutes’ definition of a “small amount of marijuana” retain that distinction.
 That definition makes an exception for a small amount of the resinous form of marijuana, which currently remains a crime.